Need help registering? See Registration Guide.

 Step 1: Go to UAOnline and click the "Log In" link.

-Step 2: Enter your UA username and password (the same credentials you use to log in to Blackboard or UAA e-mail).
-Current students
+Step 2: Enter UA username and password (the same credentials for Blackboard or UAA e-mail).
+Current students who are already

 Step 3: Once in the secured area, select the "Student Services and Account Information" tab, then click on "Registration."